apache/incubator-brooklyn/examples/simple-web-cluster/README.txt

   export BROOKLYN_CLASSPATH=$(pwd)/target/classes

   # Three-tier: auto-scaling app-server cluster fronted by nginx, MySql backend wired up, on localhost
-  brooklyn launch --app brooklyn.demo.WebClusterDatabaseExample --location localhost
+  brooklyn launch --app org.apache.brooklyn.demo.WebClusterDatabaseExample --location localhost

 The above requires passwordless `ssh localhost` and requires `gcc` to build `nginx`.
 You could instead target your favourite cloud, where this has been tried and tested: